kimchi-project/wok/tests/ui/README.md

 ## How to run

-First you need to install all dependencies to run the tests
+First you need to install all dependencies, start Wok server and run the tests

 ### Optional: install a virtual environment